MattWass/My-Project-1-5/README.md

 ### Content

 - Inspiration for my project was taken from the Coders Coffee House Project as well as both the Love Running Project I took part in earlier on in the course and also the Kids Coding Club webpage.
+- The knowledge and use of font awesome icons was gained through following the Love Running Project

 ### Media

 - The image in the header was taken from [Pexels](https://www.pexels.com/)
+- Font Awesome Icons from [Font Awesome Icons](https://fontawesome.com/icons)